 5. The laptop and charger may seem to be working ok but a high and potentially dangerous voltage may be present at the plug that connects to the laptop.
 Using a multimeter set to AC voltage measure between one connection (it does not matter which) of the plug that connects to the laptop (NOT the mains plug) and an earthed point, this could be any metal object connected to electrical earth.
 There should only be a very small or no voltage present.
 If a voltage is seen then the insulation inside the charger may be failing or has failed and may eventually let mains voltage enter the laptop!
 For safety you should immediately replace the laptop charger.

 Laptop chargers are relatively cheap and should be immediately replaced if you suspect a fault is present as if ignored may cause an expensive laptop failure.
 If you use the manufacture's original unit the tip should exactly match the socket inside the laptop and generally they are smaller than the universal charges.

-Have a question for Graham?
-Ask or leave a comment below!
+Have a question for Graham or want to leave a comment?